kenstuddy/JavaBotIRC/README.md

 # JavaBotIRC
-IRC Bot written in Java many years ago with logging support and multithreading
+IRC Bot written in Java many years ago with logging support and multithreading.
+Originally written in 2010.